SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Methodology

 \subsection{Integrate and Hybrid Fire neuron (IHF)}

-Based on our observations, we found that both IF, which outputs binary spikes, and MP \cite{40}, which outputs membrane potential values, output limited information.
-Therefore, we hope to combine the working principles of these two neurons to enrich the output information of spiking neurons.
+Based on our observation, both the IF that output binary spikes and the MP \cite{40} that outputs membrane potential values can only output limited information, which limits the representation capacity of neurons.
+Therefore, this paper proposes a novel spiking neuron by combining the working principles of these two neurons.

-To fully utilize the information of spiking neurons, we propose an IHF neuron that outputs both spike and membrane potential values.
+To make full use of the spike information and membrane potential information of spike neurons, we propose an IHF neuron that outputs both spike and membrane potential information.
 Unlike existing SNN neurons, IHF has four working steps.
-The first three working steps of IHF neuron are the same as IF neuron, and then IHF adds another output step after the reset step.
-The added step outputs the current membrane potential value, so the IHF neuron can be viewed as a combination of IF neuron and MP neuron.
+The first three working steps of the IHF neuron are the same as the IF neuron, and then IHF adds another output step after the reset step.
+The added step outputs the reset membrane potential information, so the representation ability of IHF neurons is greatly enhanced, effectively overcoming the limitations of IF and MP.
+The work steps of IHF is modeled as:

-However, the step of IHF outputting membrane potential is not exactly the same as that of MP outputting membrane potential.
-IHF outputs the membrane potential after the reset step, while MP outputs the membrane potential after the charge step.
-The working process of the IHF neuron with soft reset in $\boldsymbol{R_{\phi_2}^2}$ in Eq. (\ref{equ:9}) can be modeled as:

-where $m^t_i, I^t_{i-1}$ are the membrane potential value and input from the previous layer at time step $t$, and $V_{th}$ is the firing threshold of the IHF neuron.
-In particular, $S^t_i, M^t_i$ are the binary and analog outputs of the IHF neuron at the time step $t$.
-Eq. (\ref{equ:6a}), Eq. (\ref{equ:6b}), Eq. (\ref{equ:6c}) and Eq. (\ref{equ:6d}) represent the charge, fire spike, soft reset and fire analog membrane potential steps of IHF, respectively.
-The change of IHF membrane potential with soft reset over time step is shown in Fig. \ref{fig:2}.
-We can find that the IHF outputs the current membrane potential value (i.e., Output MP) at each time step.
-If the membrane potential exceeds the firing threshold, IHF will output a spike, and then the membrane potential will be reset before output.
+where $m^t_i$ and $I^t_{i-1}$ are the membrane potential value and input from the previous layer at time step $t$, and $V_{th}$ is the firing threshold of the IHF neuron.
+In particular, $S^t_i$, and $M^t_i$ are the spike and membrane potential outputs of the IHF neuron at the time step $t$.
+Eq. (\ref{equ:6a}), Eq. (\ref{equ:6b}), Eq. (\ref{equ:6c}) and Eq. (\ref{equ:6d}) represent the charge, fire, reset, and output membrane potential steps of IHF, respectively.
+It is worth noting the step of IHF outputting membrane potential is not exactly the same as that of MP.
+Since MP only transmits information through the output membrane potential value and omits the fire step, its output is the membrane potential value after charging.
+In contrast, IHF decompose the charged membrane potential value into spike information and reset membrane potential information through the fire step, which makes more detailed use of the effective information hidden in the neuron.

-In brief, IHF outputs two kinds of information at each time step.
-As IHF neurons output more information than IF and MP, making subsequent converter work well.